BruhMoments1500/1BillionDaysOfMemes/README.md

-# 100 Days of Code Challenge
+# 1,000,000,000 Days of Memes Challenge
-Template repository for 100 Days of Code contenders on Discord
+So many memes, so little time.